mohammadrezaberenji/Devops-samples/README.md

 # Devops-samples
-This repository includes some useful devops challengs.
+This repository includes some useful devops challenges.